Particle acceleration at radiative supernova remnant shocks: Introduction

 \section{Introduction}

-Astrophysical shock waves are known to be the place of efficient particle acceleration up to the very-high-energy domain through diffusive shock acceleration (DSA)~\citep{axford1977,krymskii1977,bell1978,blandford1978}.
-The observation of very--high--energy gamma rays at various shock waves, such as supernova remnants (SNRs)~\citep{HESS_SNRs}, gamma-ray bursts~\citep{piran2004}, large scale shocks in galaxy clusters~\citep{blasi2007}, relativistic jets in active galactic nuclei(AGNs)~\citep{valtaoja1995}, or pulsar wind nebulae~\citep{bednarek2003} is seen as a direct indication that strong collisionless adiabatic shocks are indeed accelerating particles through DSA.
+Astrophysical shock waves are known to be the place of efficient particle acceleration up to the very high-energy (VHE) domain through diffusive shock acceleration (DSA)~\citep{axford1977,krymskii1977,bell1978,blandford1978}.
+The observation of VHE gamma rays at various shock waves, such as supernova remnants (SNRs)~\citep{HESS_SNRs}, gamma-ray bursts~\citep{piran2004}, large-scale shocks in galaxy clusters~\citep{blasi2007}, relativistic jets in active galactic nuclei (AGNs)~\citep{valtaoja1995}, or pulsar wind nebulae~\citep{bednarek2003} is seen as a direct indication that strong collisionless adiabatic shocks are indeed accelerating particles through DSA.
 However, the ability of radiative shocks to accelerate particles remains a subject of debate.

 In radiative shocks, efficient post-shock cooling significantly alters the hydrodynamical structure, causing the downstream temperature and velocity drop rapidly, while the density rises.
 These conditions are generally unfavorable for efficient particle acceleration~\citep{raymond1979, binette1985, bertschinger1986, cioffi1988, drake2005}.
 Several factors contribute to this limitation: